 Working with unripe green tomatoes is a lot different than using the ripened red ones.
 So why am I talking about fried green tomatoes when the recipe is for fried red tomatoes too?

-It’s simple really, to help you understand the difference between the two.
+It’s simple really, and I’ll help you understand the difference between the two and help you determine which are the best tomatoes for sandwiches.

 Green tomatoes are fresh off the vine before they have had time to ripen.